COSC3020/reverse-insertion-sort-NathanaelConnell/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+The average case time complexity of insertion sort is big theta (n^2) which is similar to its worst case complexity.
+Each element must be inserted into the middle of the already sorted portion of the array, requiring about half as many comparisons as the elements position in the array.
+For the i-th element the inner loop executes about i/2 times on average.
+Summing this over all n - 1 iterations of the outer loop gives a total of (1/2) \* (n-1)n / 2 = (n^2 - n)/4 comparisons which simplifies to big theta n^2 asymptotically.
+The cost of shifting elements adds a similar contribution but does not affect the asymptotic complexity so the average case involves a quadratic number of operations.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."